bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 context of ordinary linear regression.
-The discussion will start off with a quick introduction to regularization, followed by a back-to-basics explanation starting with the maximum likelihood estimate (MLE), then on to the maximum a posteriori estimate (MAP), and finally playing around with the priors to end up with L1 and L2 regularization.
-Hopefully, this will help give some intuition on how regularization works.
+The discussion will start off with a quick introduction to regularization, followed by a back-to-basics explanation starting with the maximum likelihood estimate (MLE), then on to the maximum a posteriori estimate (MAP), and finally playing around with priors to end up with L1 and L2 regularization.

 ..
 TEASER_END